 Through the Housing Accelerator Fund, the Town has committed to issuing development permits for 120 dwelling units by the end of 2026.
 110 of these units must be missing middle, and 20 must be affordable.
 Wolfville's current construction rate-about 27 units per year-will not meet future demand of 820 by 2034 (Turner Drake & Partners).
 To close the projected housing gap, the Town would need approximately 82 units built annually over the next decade.
 The current rate of 27 units per year would lead to a gap of 550 units by 2034.
+The Town has committed to creating a Non-Market Housing Strategy to enable more development and retention of non-market housing stock, as well as financial incentives such as the Land Bank and Grant Program to encourage growth in this sector.

-6.6 Demographics and Migration Patterns
+6.4 Demographics and Migration Patterns